vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```

 ## Making an order

-After user provided every information required by our eComerce, we are ready to *make an order*.
+After the user has provided all the information required by our eCommerce, we are ready to *make an order*.
 To do that, we have to call a `make` method from the `useMakeOrder` composable.
 ```js
 import { useMakeOrder } from '{INTEGRATION}';